Senior Promotion Process

 - Proposals made by Hospital Chiefs in writing directly to the Department Chair; or

 - Written self-nominations by the candidates are made to the Department Chair.

 Faculty who appear to be strong candidates for promotion are asked if they wish to go forward in the current year and, if so, they are required to submit all supporting documentation as outlined in the Faculty Promotions Manual as well as declare the specific pathway on which promotion is sought.

 The DPC reviews each candidate's dossier thoroughly and advises the candidates about any areas in their documents which do not conform with the Promotions Manual guidelines.
 The Committee might also recommend some changes to enhance the candidates' chances at the next stage of the process.
 The Committee then makes its final recommendations to the Departmental Chair for submission to the Dean and the Decanal Committee.
 Of note, Associate Professors may also directly request that they be considered in any given year, in which case the DPC is obliged to give the individuals detailed consideration along with any other candidates under review.

 Candidates not recommended for promotion by the DPC are given reasons along with suggestions on how to improve their future chances.
 This is an important part of the Committee's role in Faculty Development.
 The candidates are also free to contact any of the Committee members for ongoing advice or feedback pertaining to their documentation and the promotions process.

+Deadlines to be determined on an annual basis.
 The general timeline within the steps involved in the promotions process is outlined in the following table: